openMSX User's Manual

 Be careful when writing to files from your emulated MSX.
 In the default 'full' mode, you can change/overwrite/delete/corrupt files on your host system, if you made them accessible for the emulated MSX!
 Still, this is the behaviour what most people want/expect and it's very useful if you know what you are doing.

 Note that MSX disks only have a limited capacity, typically 720kB.
-If the host directory contains more data, then some host files will be ignored: they will not appear in the virtual disk image.
+If the host directory contains more data, then some host files will be ignored and they will not appear in the virtual disk image.

-openMSX has a special command with functionality to perform file imports and exports, with support for normal disk images, Sunrise IDE harddisk images (FAT12 only) with partitions, and Nextor harddisk images (FAT12 and FAT16) with partitions.
-Please see the separate manual for this, called Using diskmanipulator.
+openMSX has a special command to perform file imports and exports, with support for normal disk images, Sunrise IDE harddisk images with partitions (FAT12 only), and Nextor harddisk images with partitions (FAT12 and FAT16).

 cassetteplayer insert <file>.wav